 Threats of Serious Injury or Death or Verbal Assault (see Board policy JGG) - A serious threat, either written, pictorial or verbal, is defined as: A threat of injury that, if inflicted, could cause permanent disabling or result in the death of one or more persons or a threat to bring a lethal weapon to school and use it.
-Disciplinary action is justified if a reasonable person, upon receiving the threat, would believe the threat to be a serious expression of Intent to harm.
+Disciplinary action is justified if a reasonable person, upon receiving the threat, would believe the threat to be a serious expression of an intent to harm.
 All alleged threats will be considered in light of their entire factual context, including the surrounding events and the reaction of the listener.
 This definition was based on guidelines from the Juvenile Office of the Twenty-Sixth Judicial Circuit Court.

-Number of Consequences Loss of Privilege

-Offenses

-First Offense: Principal/Student conference, 1-180 days out-of-school suspension/alternate suspension program (ASP); parent conference to re- enter school.
-Red card during suspension; possible red card upon return.
-Students on platinum or gold cards will be on purple card for a minimum of two weeks upon re-entry to school.
+First Offense: Principal/Student conference, 1-180 days out-of-school suspension / supervised suspension program (SSP); parent conference to re-enter school.
+Second Offense: Principal/Student conference, 1-180 days out-of-school suspension; parent conference to re-enter school.
+Third Offense: Expulsion.

-Second Offense: Principal/Student conference; 1-180 days out-of-school suspension/ Alternate suspension program (ASP); parent conference to re-enter school.
-Red card during suspension; possible red card upon return.
-Students on platinum or gold cards will be on purple card for a minimum of two weeks upon re-entry to school.

-Third Offense: Expulsion

-Weapons/Firearms (see Board policy JFCJ) - Students are forbidden to bring onto district property any item considered to be a weapon as defined in law or Board policy, including any firearm as defined in 18 U.S.C. § 921, any instrument or device defined in§ 571.010, RSMo., or any instrument or device defined as a dangerous weapon in 18 U.S.C. § 930(g)(2).
+Weapons/Firearms (see Board policy JFCJ) - Students are forbidden to bring onto district property any item considered to be a weapon as defined in law or Board policy, including any firearm as defined in 18 U.S.C. § 921, any instrument or device defined in § 571.010, RSMo., or any instrument or device defined as a dangerous weapon in 18 U.S.C. § 930(g)(2).
 Examples include: a blackjack, clubs, firearms, concealable firearm, explosive weapon, firearm silencer, gas gun, knife, machine gun, projectile weapon, chains, metal knuckles, rifle, shotgun, pistol, spring gun, or switchblade knife.
 This includes any type of weapon by whatever name that will or that may be readily converted to expel a projectile by the action of an explosive or other propellant.
 Also included are explosives of any type, poisonous gas, bombs and any type or form of ammunition.
 This includes any destructive device.

-Number of Offenses Consequences Loss of Privilege First Offense: One calendar year out-of-school suspension/alternate suspension program (ASP); expulsion, unless modified by the Board upon recommendation by the superintendent.
-Red card during suspension; possible red card upon return.
-Students on platinum or gold cards will be on purple card for a minimum of two weeks upon re-entry to school.
+First Offense: One calendar year out-of-school suspension; expulsion, unless modified by the Board upon recommendation by the superintendent.
 Second Offense: Expulsion.